 My husband had no idea what a monster he was creating when he gave me a GoPro Hero 4 (affiliate link) for my birthday about three years ago.
 Once I became comfortable using it, it became my camera of choice for my running action shots.
 You don’t necessarily need a GoPro for taking running pictures, though; and on social media I regularly see fantastic running pictures taken with phones.
 In fact, the newer iPhones and Androids probably take better pictures than my older GoPro; however, GoPros are designed for taking action shots, are small, and can easily be taken on runs.

 Creating bright running pictures can be as easy as choosing the right time of day to run, finding reflective backdrops, or making sure to get the camera in the right spot relative to the light source.
-Try incorporating my five tips below to naturally brighten up your running photos…
+Try incorporating my five tips for brightening up your running pictures that I list below to naturally bring life to your photos…

 1. Get the camera between the light source and the subject – In the following picture, I have the camera facing the sun which puts me in a shadow and even with editing, it’s hard to brighten up.